tspnetwork/tspdocs/content/docs/protocol/tsp-cli/configuration.md

 title: Configuration
 linkTitle: Configuration
 weight: 1
-sidebar:
-  open: false
 ---

 The following page will guide you through the configuration of a node and a client.
 The node is used to run the blockchain network, produce blocks and validate transactions.
 The client is used as a gateway to interact with the blockchain network by sending transactions and querying the state.
-Additionally we walk through [running the JSON-RPC server](https://docs.evmos.org/protocol/evmos-cli/configuration#running-the-json-rpc-server).
+Additionally we walk through [running the JSON-RPC server](/docs/protocol/tsp-cli/configuration#running-the-json-rpc-server).

 These configurations can impact the performance, security, and functionality of your node.
 Thus, understanding and correctly configuring your node and client is essential.

 ## Config and data directory

-By default, your config and data are stored in the folder located at the `~/.evmosd` directory.
+By default, your config and data are stored in the folder located at the `~/.tspd` directory.
 You can easily change the default directory by using the `--home` flag.
 It is important to note that you can have multiple home directories that each represent a different blockchain.

 ```
+.                                   # ~/.tspd
+  ├── data/                           # Contains the databases used by the node.
+  └── config/
-.                                   # ~/.evmosd  ├── data/                           # Contains the databases used by the node.  └── config/      ├── app.toml                   # Application-related configuration file.      ├── config.toml                # Tendermint-related configuration file.      ├── genesis.json               # The genesis file.      ├── node_key.json              # Private key to use for node authentication in the p2p protocol.      └── priv_validator_key.json    # Private key to use as a validator in the consensus protocol.
+      ├── app.toml                   # Application-related configuration file.
+      ├── config.toml                # Tendermint-related configuration file.
+      ├── genesis.json               # The genesis file.
+      ├── node_key.json              # Private key to use for node authentication in the p2p protocol.
+      └── priv_validator_key.json    # Private key to use as a validator in the consensus protocol.
 ```

-To specify the `evmosd` config and data storage directory; you can update it using the global flag `--home <directory>`.
+To specify the `tspd` config and data storage directory; you can update it using the global flag `--home <directory>`.

 ## Node Configuration

-The Cosmos SDK automatically generates two configuration files inside `~/.evmosd/config`:
+The Cosmos SDK automatically generates two configuration files inside `~/.tspd/config`:

 - `config.toml`: used to configure the Tendermint, learn more on [Tendermint's documentation](https://docs.tendermint.com/v0.34/tendermint-core/configuration.html),
 - `app.toml`: